 If you need to report a crime, file a police report, or speak with a police officer please call 911 immediately.

-The Police Department has 9 police detectives and an Investigative CSO assigned to the Services Division who actively follow up on criminal cases throughout the City of Maple Grove.
-Four detectives are also school Liaisons who are assigned to Maple Grove & Osseo Secondary Schools.
-The detectives and Investigative CSO are supervised by the Sergeant of Investigations.
-The Services Division also consists of an Administrative Sergeant, Crime Analyst, Property and Evidence Technician, and a Records Management Unit.
-The entire Services Division is supervised by the Captain of Services.
+The Police Department has ten police detectives and an investigative CSO assigned to the Services Division who actively follow up on criminal cases throughout the City of Maple Grove.
+Five detectives are also school resource officers (SRO) who are assigned to Maple Grove & Osseo Secondary Schools.
+The Services Division consists of two Sergeants, Crime Analyst, Safe Street Unit, Deand Community Service Officers.
+The entire Services Division is supervised by the Commander of Services.

 If you were the victim of a crime and want to check on the current status of your case please call 763-494-6100 and be prepared to share your full name and/or case number so you can be referred to the proper detective.

 The Professional Standards Division the North Metro Range, Pets Under Police Security (PUPS), training, and policy development.

 The Records Management Division remains the catalyst of our case workflow with all units in the Maple Grove Police Department.
 Along with their normal data entry duties, the records staff has been instrumental in the development of a new Records Management System that became operational January 2016.
 Under the new system, our workflow will become paperless, allowing instant access to timely data.
 We are sure this change will bring about new challenges, but we are eager to reap the benefits of immediate electronic data that can be used for criminal investigations and crime prevention.